A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

-\textbf{Co-operative-based hybrid models:} A hybrid model of the AFSA with PSO based on Gaussian learning to improve the parameters of active disturbance rejection was proposed by Kang et al.~\cite{kang2019optimization}.
+\textbf{Co-operative models:} { These models (as shown in Fig.~\ref{Fig:hybrid2}) employ the AFSA and other population based methods separately to generate new solutions, and combine the generated solution based on a formulated criterion.} A hybrid model of the AFSA with PSO based on Gaussian learning to improve the parameters of active disturbance rejection was proposed by Kang et al.~\cite{kang2019optimization}.
 This method divides the solutions into several groups and then ranks the members of each group based on their fitness value.
 The top 20\% of individuals are defined as the elites, and the rest as normal.
 In addition, Gaussian learning is applied to further improve the position of the final particles.
 Fang et al.~\cite{fang2017estimation} proposed a hybrid model of the AFSA with PSO to detect the onset of ultrasonic signals.
 This model, which uses a multi-modal objective function, firstly employs the AFSA to find all possible search space.
-After extracting the optimal solutions in every space, PSO is used for exploitation.
-PSO-AFSA~\cite{jiang2017application} was proposed to optimize the control parameters of an underwater vehicle.
-PSO-AFSA uses PSO and the AFSA to separately search for the best position (global best and local best in PSO, and the best AF in the AFSA).
-At the end of each iteration, their best positions are compared.
-If the global best position is better than the best AF, the result from the AFSA is replaced with the global best position, and vice versa.
+After extracting the optimal solutions in every space, PSO is used for exploitation. { In contrast, HAFPSO~\cite{kanimozhi2021hybrid} first applies PSO to allow the AFSA to utilize the final best population from PSO as its initial population for performing the local search.
+Other hybrid models of PSO and the AFSA~\cite{jiang2017application,zhang2021parameter} use both algorithms separately to search for the best position, i.e., the global best and local best in PSO, and the best AF in the AFSA, before comparing the obtained best positions at the end of each iteration.
+If a better position is found, the current best AF is replaced and the overall result of the AFSA is updated. }